slaubi/the-fast-track/8.1/en/16-spam.rst

     single: .env
     single: .env.local

-The configuration references the ``OPENAI_API_KEY`` environment variable.
-We certainly don't want to hard-code the key's value in the configuration, so it is read from the environment instead.
+We certainly don't want to hard-code the key's value in the configuration; that's why it is read from the ``OPENAI_API_KEY`` environment variable.

 It is then up to each developer to set a "real" environment variable or to store the value in a ``.env.local`` file: